OralbekUrusbekov/Solution-task-midka/README.md

 1. Composite Pattern:
     - Manages groups of devices (e.g., rooms) as a single entity.
-    - Example: A Room can contain multiple devices like lights and thermostats.
+    - Example: A pattern.composite.Room can contain multiple devices like lights and thermostats.

 2. Decorator Pattern:
     - Adds additional functionality to devices dynamically.
-    - Example: ScheduledDevice adds scheduling capabilities to lights.
+    - Example: pattern.decorator.ScheduledDevice adds scheduling capabilities to lights.

 3. Facade Pattern:
     - Provides a simplified interface to manage all devices.